How Does Pet Insurance Work?

 What is pet insurance?

-In some ways, pet insurance works similarly to human health insurance.
+Pet insurance works similarly to human health insurance in some ways.
 You pay a monthly premium in exchange for a certain level of coverage, which typically comes with exclusions.
 Policies also come with an annual deductible, the share of the cost you’re responsible for each year if your pet needs treatment.[1]

-However, health insurance networks don’t exist for pets.
-Instead, your pet insurance company will reimburse you if your claim is approved, regardless of which veterinarian you visit.
+But health insurance networks don’t exist for pets.
+Your pet insurance company will reimburse you after approving your claim, regardless of the veterinarian you visit.
 In that sense, it’s similar to property insurance.

 Life Insurance for Your Pet